jai-sandhu/Assignment3Part1/README.md

 # Assignment3Part1
 ## API Description
-The Lake Manitoba API allows researchers or developers to find statistics about any lake within Manitoba province.
-It can provided a series of data, including accurately reported temperatures, and water levels since the year 2000.
+The Lake Manitoba API allows researchers or developers to find statistics about any lake within the province of Manitoba.
+This API can provide a series of data, including accurately reported temperatures, depths, Ph, and water levels since the year 2000.
+All statistics are recorded daily from all lakes in Manitoba, through sampling and measurement reports.

 ## Endpoints and Parameters